CogSciUOS/DeepLearningToolbox/doc/qtgui.md

 [general coding standards of the Deep Learning ToolBox](coding.md) to conform with the Qt standards:
 * use camel case instead of snake case for methods and attribute names
+* Name classes that are derived from `QObject` starting with a capital `Q`, e.g., `QMyWidget`.
+Notice that it is problematic to derive a Python class from two `QObjects` (at least some additional care hase to be taken - I still have to work out the details).
+So as a rule of thumb, a class should have at most one `Q`-class as base class, and if it does so, it will also be a `Q`-class.

 ## Problematic aspects